Manage, test and design primers for PCR

 - Many new features and bug corrections!

-Please note that is a beta version.
-It means that despite having been intensively tested by the developper, you are advised to test it on a copy of your precisous primer list and send as soon as you discover any bug reports (menu Help > Send feedback)
+Please note that the Version 2 contains a lot of new stuff.
+It has been intensively tested by the developper and beta testers but you are advised to make backups of your primer lists before using it and send any bug reports as soon as you discover them.
+(But you shouldn't find too much!) (menu Help > Send feedback)

 Mac OS 64 bit application (Apple Disk Image [DMG])